ietf-dmsc/Charter/dmsc-charter.md

 The DMSC working group will focus on the following areas:

- 1) Use cases and scenarios: <br>
+ 1) Use cases and Requirements: <br>
     Identifying critical use cases for multi-agent collaboration, including AI agents used in complex tasks that span multi AI-agent Gateway within one domain and across multiple domains.

- 2) Infrastructure architecture:<br>
-    Proposing an infrastructure architecture for AI-agent gateway based agents collaboration, including key functional components and interfaces.

- 3) Framework of protocol suite: <br>
+ 2) AI Agent collaboration protocol suite and necessary specific protocols: <br>
-    Framework for the protocol composite required for AI Agent Gateway based agent-to-agent collaboration.
+    Protocol blocks required for AI Agent Gateway based agent-to-agent collaboration.

+ 3) Operational visibility:<br>
+    Addressing the management of agents in AI Agent Gateway-based infrastructure, including administrative protocols for monitoring, troubleshooting the process of collaboration task etc.

+After the stablization of the above standards, the DMSC working group can extend to consider the following aspects:
  4) Cross‑domain interoperability:<br>
     Defining mechanisms to support seamless collaboration among AI agents operating across different networks, administrative domains, and platforms,, including semantic interoperability and related validation requirements for cross-domain collaboration.

- 6) Scalability and performance:<br>
-    Ensuring the solution scales to handle large numbers of agents and transactions, without compromising performance.

- 7) Sustained high performance and operational visibility:<br> Addressing the management of agents in AI Agent Gateway-based infrastructure, including scalable operational and administrative protocols for monitoring, troubleshooting the process of collaboration task.

- 8) Security and trust:<br>
-    Analyze the security requirement among AI Agent communication to ensuring that the collaboration mechanisms uphold security and trustworthiness, particularly in open environments where agents of different types and from different providers may interact.

 ### **3. Out of Scope**

 To clearly define the boundaries of this group, this working group will not: